zxmung/C-Language/README.md

 # C-Language
 This will be my primary C code practicing place

-For now it's majorly exercises from The C Programming Languages (K&R).
+For now it majorly contains exercises from The C Programming Languages (K&R).